microsoft/semantic-kernel/samples/apps/copilot-chat-app/webapi/DeploymentTemplates/README.md

 To make sure your web app service is running, go to <!-- markdown-link-check-disable -->https://YOUR_INSTANCE_NAME.azurewebsites.net/probe<!-- markdown-link-check-enable-->

 To get your instance's URL, click on the "Go to resource group" button you see at the end of your deployment.
-Then click on the resource whose name ends with "-web".
+Then click on the resource whose name starts with "app-".

 This will bring you to the Overview page on your web service.
 Your instance's URL is the value that appears next to the "Default domain" field.

 ## Changing your configuration, monitoring your deployment and troubleshooting